 ADHD Awareness Month was a great success last year, with events and activities happening all across the country, in other countries and on the Internet, capturing the notice of numerous regional and local media outlets resulting in articles, interviews & feature stories.

 The theme for this year's ADHD Awareness Month is...

 We want to make this year’s events even better than last years, and we need everyone’s participation, so...

 ADDA was part of a historic partnership of organizations who came together to promote ADHD Awareness Week: CHADD, ACO and ADDitude Magazine.
-This collaboration led to the creation of the website ADHD Awareness Week where you can find information about ADHD and links to the other organizations’ awareness activities.
+This collaboration led to the creation of the website ADHD Awareness Month where you can find information about ADHD and links to the other organizations’ awareness activities.
 We encourage you to visit the site and use the materials in your community.

 You Can Help Increase Awareness